auth0/docs/articles/videos/index.md

 * The history of modern identity and some of the foundational concepts and terminology
 * Protocols, open standards, SSO, JWTs, OAuth2, and OpenID Connect
 * Web application authentication
-* Calling an API with a web application
+* How to call an API with a web application
-* Native applications, including mobile, desktop, and command line
+* Native applications, including those for mobile, desktop, and command line use
 * Single-page applications

 ## Get Started Series